University campus near Norfolk, Virginia

 Notable Cyber Incidents in the Norfolk Area

-Cyber threats are not abstract risks for Norfolk — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Virginia Beach-Norfolk-Newport News:
+Cyber threats aren't abstract risks for Norfolk, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Virginia Beach-Norfolk-Newport News:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Norfolk, you can access the same cybersecurity programs without relocating.
 The greater Norfolk area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Norfolk's cybersecurity schools are accessible from nearby areas:
+Here's how Norfolk's cybersecurity schools are accessible from nearby areas:

 • Newport News → Tidewater Community College (21 mi), Old Dominion University (18 mi)